emergence-engineering/blog/README.md

     FIREBASE_SENDER_ID=<messagingSenderId>
     FIREBASE_APP_ID=<appId>
     ```
-1. On the firease console, click on your project name.
+1. On the firebase console, click on your project name.
 That leads you to the firebase manager.
 Click on database in the `Develop` section.
 Click on Create database, select `Start in test mode`, on the next page, select a location close to your
 firebase db should be ready, and you can view all your data there.

-TODO: Auth writeup / setup
+2. Auth set-up: Go to firebase console, click on `Authentication`.
+Enable Email/Password login and Google login
+( select project support email too ).

 ## How it works
 ### Redux-Next-Firebase integration